 Where Can I Find Amer Picon?

 As of the last update of this article, Amer Picon is not available for sale in the United States.
 Nor will you be able to find it in much of the world outside of Europe.

 Amer Picon is now what absinthe was before it became legal again; an elusive ingredient which enthusiasts are going to seek out, substitute, or make themselves.

 Make Your Own Amer Picon

+Attempts have been made at homemade reproductions of Amer Picon and the majority have failed.
 The one that has been tested and approved by classic cocktail experts was developed by Jamie Boudreau.
 It is noted as being the closest recreation of the original formula and even compared to well-guarded bottles that remain in private collections.
-His recipe is dubbed "Amer Boudreau" and details of his quest to perfect it along with the recipe can be found on SpiritsandCocktails.com.
+His recipe is dubbed "Amer Boudreau" and details of his quest to perfect it, along with the recipe, can be found on Spirits and Cocktails.

-- Amaro CioCiaro - A recommended substitute for Amer Picon that is produced in Italy.
+- Amaro CioCiaro: A recommended substitute for Amer Picon that is produced in Italy.

-- Amaro Montenegro - A distinctly lighter amaro than many available.
+- Amaro Montenegro: A distinctly lighter amaro than many available.
 Made in Italy, it lacks the orange component, which is central to Amer Picon.

-- Amaro Nonino - A grappa-based amaro from Italy with a light profile and a slight hint of bitter orange.
+- Amaro Nonino: A grappa-based amaro from Italy with a light profile and a slight hint of bitter orange.